KNR-Selfie/selfie_carolocup2020/src/camera/pylon_camera/README.rst

 The package opens either a predefined camera (using a given 'device_user_id' parameter) or, if no camera id is predefined the first camera device it can find.

+/ Added image size and offsets paramteres and changed rectification for fisheye lens /
 |

 ******